 Who needs fire protective clothing other than the obvious firefighter?
 There are many occupations that require safety gear to keep the danger of fire out of the equation.
-While some industries like your local cleaning service or caterer can get away with normal clothing on the job, welders, race car drivers, utility field workers, combat personnel and other high risk industries require fire resistant outerwear for protection.
+While some industries like plumbers dayton ohio can get away with normal clothing on the job, welders, race car drivers, utility field workers, combat personnel and other high risk industries require fire resistant outerwear for protection.

 The need to be safe is obvious, but the best way to approach safety is a case by case study.
 Depending on the work at hand there are numerous choices in fire resistant clothing.
 In most cases it needs to be lightweight and flexible.
 It has to breath, but not be so porous that it looses its integrity.
 In some instances it has to be fashionable.